Price per square foot? Not the whole story

-This home at 125 Plantation Way, Palmetto Plantation, Santa Rosa Beach, Florida 32459 sold for the highest price per square footage in the subdivision this year.
-Naysayers lost, as real estate agents and home buyers erroneously thought that “price per square foot” is the only way to price a house.
+The home at 125 Plantation Way, Palmetto Plantation, Santa Rosa Beach, Florida 32459 sold for the highest price per square foot in the subdivision.
+Naysayers lost, as real estate agents and home buyers erroneously thought that “price per square foot” was the only way to price the house.
 Wrong.
 This two bedroom home in South Walton County, sold for $335 per square foot for a sale price of $322,000.
 Shocker?
-Not to this Santa Rosa Beach real estate agent.
+Not to this Santa Rosa Beach-Destin real estate agent.
 It even appraised at $330,000, which is $343 per square foot.
 The highest other sale in Palmetto Plantation was $315 per square foot for an 1126 SF home.

 What gives?
 Agent feedback was “concern” that the house was overpriced.
 The entire extent of their analyses, and that of their buyers, was “price per square foot”.
 Please read my previous blog post about “Justifying Your Low Offer?”
 I outline factors commonly used by appraisers to value a property for a real estate sale, apart from “price per square foot”.

 Price Per Square Foot Is Not The Whole Story